palikhov/translation-projects/README.md

 # Russian Translation Projects
 List of my active and completed Russian translations of boardgames and tabletop roleplaying games.

-## Contact Me
-Do you want your game to be translated into Russian?
-Feel free to contact me!
-My service is completely free of charge.
-My goal is to promote and develop boardgames and roleplaying culture in Russian-speaking countries and help people to get into this hobby without English language requirement.

 **Email:** phenomen@pm.me

 **Discord:** Phenomen#1337